Library Behavior Policy

 • Bringing firearms or other dangerous weapons of any type (except by law enforcement officers) into the Library or anywhere on library property.

-• Verbally or physically threatening or harassing other patrons, volunteers, or staff, including stalking, staring at, following, taking unwanted photographs, lurking, making suggestive remarks and/or offensive touching.
+• Verbally or physically threatening or harassing other patrons, volunteers, or staff, including stalking, staring at, following, taking unwanted photographs, lurking, making suggestive remarks, and or offensive touching.

 • Engaging in obscene acts or sex acts or indecent exposure.

-• Leaving any young child aged 7 or under in the library without supervision by the child’s parent or legal guardian or by a responsible caregiver who is at least 13 years of age and who has been approved by the young child’s parent or legal guardian.
+• Leaving any young child aged 7 or under in the Library without supervision by the child’s parent or legal guardian or by a responsible caregiver who is at least 13 years of age and who has been approved by the young child’s parent or legal guardian.

-• Running, pushing, shoving, throwing things, challenging to fight or fighting.
+• Running, pushing, shoving, throwing things, challenging to fight, or fighting.

-• Trespassing in nonpublic areas, being in the Library without permission, or being unaccompanied by an authorized library employee before or after Library operating hours or camping on library grounds.
+• Trespassing in nonpublic areas, being in the Library without permission, or being unaccompanied by an authorized library employee before or after operating hours or camping on library grounds.

 • Using a cell phone or mobile device in a way that is disruptive to others.